AaronOwensSE/AaronOwensSE/README.md

 # Current Project

-[shiftER-backend](https://github.com/AaronOwensSE/shiftER-backend) - A RESTful API backend for a multi-user scheduling service.
+[shiftER-backend](https://github.com/AaronOwensSE/shiftER-backend) - A RESTful API backend for a group scheduling service that enables professionals to claim their preferred work shifts using a snake draft (or serpentine draft).
 Utilizes JavaScript, Node.js, Express, PostgreSQL, Jest, Postman, and Render.
 Part of [shiftER](https://github.com/AaronOwensSE/shiftER), which also encompasses a mobile frontend utilizing JavaScript, React Native, and Expo.

 # Plans for Future Projects